verifyica-team/pipeliner/README.md

 # Verifyica Pipeliner

-Verifyica Pipeliner allows you to define and run a local pipeline using a syntax ***similar*** to GitHub actions.
+Verifyica Pipeliner allows you to define and run a local pipeline using a purpose build DSL (Domain Specific Language) syntax.

-**Pipeliner is not designed to be 100% GitHub Action compatible.**

 ## Why ?